Karplus-Lab-OSU/ensemblator/download_binary.md

 You can download a precompiled binary of the Ensemblator from this link!
 If these work, they will work without the need to install prerequisites.

-To get these to run, you might need to mark them as executable: (use 'chmod +x ensemblator')
+To get these to run, you might need to mark them as executable: (use 'chmod +x ensemblator').
+On MacOS you will also need to go into the system settings and enable software from unauthorized developers.

+Also, be aware, they take a long time to start up.
+If nothing happens, try launching them from the terminal, to catch any error messages.

 * [Linux - Mint Debian - 64bit](https://www.dropbox.com/s/7re87qlll02v4f1/ensemblator_linux.tar.gz?dl=0)